google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/what_is_a_statistic.rst

 .. shortanswer:: students_travel_statistics

-   What are some important statistics of that dataset?
+   What are some important statistics of the dataset above?